-On this day (September 3) 1965, The Rolling Stones played the Adelphi Theater, in Dublin, but fans were so overcome with “Stone mania” they rushed the stage after 12 minutes.
+On September 3) 1965, The Rolling Stones played the Adelphi Theater, in Dublin, but fans were so overcome with “Stone mania” they rushed the stage after 12 minutes.

 On September 3, 1965, The Rolling Stones came to Ireland to play two gigs in Dublin.
 At the time their first number-one single “Out of Our Heads” was at the top of the charts and it all became too much!
 The Rolling Stones were performing for just 12 minutes before the Dublin fans, so overwhelmed, rushed the stage.

 Earlier that year Mick Jagger and the rest of The Rolling Stones had played gigs in Belfast, Dublin, and Cork between January 6 – 8.
 They returned to the Adelphi Theater, in Dublin, and during the interim, the London band’s popularity had soared.

 In the clip below you can see that the excitement among the audience members became all too much as after just 12 minutes The Rolling Stones were forced to bring their set to a close.

 As Ultimate Classic Rock puts it this was a “pivotal moment” for The Rolling Stones.
 Their popularity was soaring but the older generations were still struggling to understand the band.